pellepelster/pages/pelle.io/content/posts/testing-terraform-modules.md

 As the number of ready-to-use Terraform modules included in my open source [infrastructure components](https://pellepelster.github.io/solidblocks/#components) suite slowly grows, ensuring quality has been a constant topic during development.
 I wrote in [this](/posts/solidblocks-infra-test/) post about the challenges of testing infrastructure.

-Dog-feeding the [infra-test](https://pellepelster.github.io/solidblocks/test/index.html) library I wrote back then to test my newly released [web-s3-docker](/posts/web-s3-docker/) module has lead to some major improvements around integration-testing Terraform modules that will be the main topic of this post.
+Dogfooding the [infra-test](https://pellepelster.github.io/solidblocks/test/index.html) library I wrote back then to test my newly released [web-s3-docker](/posts/web-s3-docker/) module has led to some major improvements around integration-testing Terraform modules that will be the main topic of this post.

 The [infra-test](https://pellepelster.github.io/solidblocks/test/index.html) library is published to Maven central, and can be included like described [here](https://pellepelster.github.io/solidblocks/test/index.html#usage).